dipc-cc/hubbard/doc/examples/open.rst

 of a system with open boundary conditions, and find the self-consistent solution using the mean field Hubbard model.

 We will model a perfect system, where we *know* that we must recover a perfect step-like transmission function.
-You can also to navigate through the `examples/periodic <https://github.com/dipc-cc/hubbard/tree/master/examples/periodic>`_ section, where more examples can be found.
+You can also navigate through the
+`examples/periodic <https://github.com/dipc-cc/hubbard/tree/master/examples/periodic>`_ section, where more examples can be found.

 The sysem of this example is composed by a central region coupled to two electrodes (left and right).
 We have to use the non-equilibrium Green's function formalism to solve the spin-densities.
-The central region in this case will be just a repetition
+The central region in this case will be just a repetition of the unit-cell of the electrodes (perfect system).

 We will focus in the equilibrium situation, therefore the temperature and chemical potentials of the electrodes *must coincide*.
-The complex contour that we use to integrate the density matrix in the Hubbard.NEGF class is extracted from a Transiesta calculation for a temperature of `kT=0.025` eV, which we will have to set as common for all the composing element calculations.
+The complex contour that we use to integrate the density matrix in the `Hubbard.NEGF` class is extracted from a Transiesta calculation for a temperature of `kT=0.025` eV, which we will have to set as common for all the composing element calculations.

 #.
 We will start by building the tight-binding (TB) Hamiltonian for the graphene nanoribbons,